-Dr. Christensen: The First Step on the Road Back to Recovery
+Dr. Christensen: What is the First Step on the Road Back to Recovery?

 With the help of her mother, a medical professional, Annette found Alan W. Christensen, M.D., a board-certified orthopaedic surgeon at Orlando Orthopaedic Center specializing in hand and upper extremity surgery.
 After a comprehensive evaluation, Dr. Christensen recommended surgery to release the affected tendons in her hand and lower arm.